Melanie Randell from Silver Creek Valley, California writes:

 It is undoubtedly beneficial to destroy dangerous bacteria, but pasteurization does more than this – it kills off harmless and useful things alike, and by subjecting the milk to high temperatures, destroys some nutritious constituents.

-With regards to the prevention of souring; sour raw milk was traditionally very widely used.
-It was given to invalids, being easily digested, laxative in its properties, and not unpleasant to take.
+With regards to the prevention of souring; sour raw milk is very widely used.
+It is given to invalids, being easily digested, laxative in its properties, and not unpleasant to take.
 But, after pasteurization, the lactic acid bacilli are killed.
 The milk, in consequence, cannot become sour and quickly decomposes, while undesirable germs multiply very quickly.

 Pasteurization’s great claim to popularity in its heyday last century was the widespread belief, fostered by its supporters, that tuberculosis in children was caused by the harmful germs found in raw milk.

 Experimental figures that were published regarding the spread of tuberculosis by milk were inconclusive, however.
 And in one test, over a period of five years, during which time 70 children belonging to a special organization received a pint of raw milk daily, one case only of the disease occurred.
 During a similar period when pasteurized milk had been given, 14 cases were reported.

 Besides destroying part of the vitamin C contained in raw milk and encouraging growth of harmful bacteria, pasteurization turns the sugar of milk, known as lactose, into beta-lactose, which is far more soluble and therefore more rapidly absorbed in the system, with the result that the consumer feels less satiated.

 Probably pasteurization’s worst offence is that it makes insoluable the major part of the calcium contained in raw milk.